 There is no evidence that zoster vaccine has any effect on herpes simplex virus.
 However, some people with genital herpes may be receiving an antiviral drugs (such as valaciclovir or famciclovir) as treatment or prophylaxis.
 These antivirals may prevent virus replication causing decreased vaccine effectiveness, but would not lead to safety concerns (assuming no medical (e.g. immune) contraindications).
 For patients being treated for a herpes infection, defer Zostavax® until at least 24 hours after the treatment course has been completed.
 For patients on long term prophylaxis, consideration could be given for the antiviral medication to be discontinued at least 24 hours prior to zoster vaccination, and where applicable re-commenced approximately 2-weeks following vaccination.

+After receiving Zostavax® vaccine a vesicular (chickenpox-like) rash may occur (rarely) within 3-4 weeks of vaccine administration which may be associated with being unwell/ fever.
 Take a swab of the skin lesion where possible, following consultation with the SAEFVIC.
 Take a photo if possible as part of the documentation, and manage the rash with administration of antivirals and analgesics, as appropriate.
 Antiviral therapy should be initiated within 72 hours for optimal benefit.

 6. Can patients on Plaquenil 200-400mg be given Zostavax®?